TritonRL: Training LLMs to Think and Code Triton Without Cheating: Experiments

 \paragraph{Metrics.} We evaluate the performance of LLMs for generating Triton code in terms of (1) Validity (syntax and functionality); (2) Correctness (compilation and correct output); (3) Speedup (relative execution time improvement).
 We report \texttt{fast}$_1$ and \texttt{fast}$_2$ to indicate the model's ability to generate Triton code that is at least as fast as or twice as fast as the reference PyTorch implementation, respectively.
 The formal definition of metrics is provided in Appendix~\ref{sec:metrics}.
 We measure the pass@$k$ metrics for each aspect, which indicates the ratio of generating at least one successful solution among $k$ sampled attempts.
 We use $k=10$ as a default unless specified.
 We test both Triton codes and reference PyTorch codes on an NVIDIA L40S.

 \paragraph{Baselines.} We compare \ours with several baselines, including KernelLLM \citep{kernelllm2025} and AutoTriton \citep{li2025autotriton}, which are fine-tuned LLMs specifically for Triton programming.
 We also include our base model Qwen3-8B \citep{qwen3tech} without any fine-tuning, fine-tuned Qwen3-8B only after SFT, and larger Qwen3 models (e.g., Qwen3-14B and Qwen3-32B).
-Additionally, we evaluate Claude-3.7 \citep{claude37} with unknown model size.
-For large model classes beyond 100B (e.g., GPT-OSS 120B \citep{openai2025gptoss120b}, DeepSeek-R1-0528 \citep{nvidia2025deepseek_kernelgen}), we report the numbers to the Appendix~\ref{sec:appendix:all_results} as a reference.
+Additionally, we evaluate Claude-3.7 \citep{claude37} with unknown model size and large model classes beyond 100B (e.g., GPT-OSS 120B \citep{openai2025gptoss120b}, DeepSeek-R1-0528 \citep{guo2025deepseek}) as a reference.